Annual reports of Commonwealth departments

 Consultants and exempt contracts

-publication would disclose exempt matters under the Freedom of Information
+on AusTender as publication would disclose exempt matters under the Freedom

-adversely impact on DOH's obligations under the FOI Act, the committee encourages
+extent this would not adversely impact on DoH's obligations under the FOI Act.

 Department of Social Services

 The 2017–18 annual report for DSS was tabled on 15 October 2018.